jsoung/i4g/docs/dev_guide.md

 ## Vertex AI Search Retrieval PoC

-For the hosted Discovery Engine workflows (Terraform setup, ingestion script, CLI query helpers, filters, and boosting examples) see `docs/retrieval_gcp_guide.md`.
+For the hosted Discovery workflows (Terraform setup, ingestion script, CLI query helpers, filters, and boosting examples) see `docs/retrieval_gcp_guide.md`.
 That guide tracks the GCP environment separately from the local sandbox to keep each workflow focused.

 ### Hugging Face API Tokens